evilC/AutoHotInterception/README.md

 Devices 11-21 are always mice
 This ID scheme is totally unique to Interception, and IDs may change as you plug / unplug devices etc.
 On PC, devices are often identified by VendorID (VID) and ProductID (PID).
 These are identifiers baked into the hardware at time of manufacture, and are identical for all devices of the same make / model.
-Most AHI functions (eg to Subscribe to a key etc) use an ID, so some handy functions are provided to allow you to find the (current) Interception ID of your device, given a VID / PID.
+Most AHI functions (eg to Subscribe to a key etc) use an Interception ID, so some handy functions are provided to allow you to find the (current) Interception ID of your device, given a VID / PID.
 If you are unsure of what the VID / PID of your device is (or even if Interception can see it), you can use the included Monitor script to find it.

 # Usage